jannecederberg/jannecederberg.github.io/_posts/2015-07-28-photosphere-images-as-interactive-360-180-panoramas.md

 <div id="panorama2"><em>(Panorama will load here if WebGL is enabled on your browser)</em></div>

-The above panorama is created from the same image that's used on the header of this article!
+The above is a panorama view of the same image that's used on the header of this article!

 Please notice that the image *was not actually shot all the way around* (so the source is not a full 360&deg; by 180&deg; panorama) *and hence it looks stretched* and in general a bit off/"wrong".